Fahad-codecraft/backupfolders/README.md

 - **Backup Functionality:** Automatically copies files from a specified directory to a backup folder.
 - **Exclude Directories:** Allows excluding specific directories from the backup process.
-- **Logging:** Logs the start and completion of each backup operation, including any errors encountered.
+- **Logging:** Logs the start and completion of each backup operation.

 ## Getting Started